Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 ## Example of Minigame checksum attack
 ![Minigames](Pictures/Minigame_checksum.png)

-That damn mole is now beaten by brute force.

 ## Examples of score attack on real hardware
-![Scores you will never get in real](Pictures/Scores%20hacked%203.png)
+![Scores you will never get in real](Pictures/Scores%20hacked%203.png) That damn mole finally beaten by brute force.

 # Part 3: Calibrating the sensor